 proc ttest data=SummaryStats sides=U alpha=0.05 h0=4200; var value; run;

-The VAR statement indicates that the variable to be studied, while the = option specifies that the mean should be compared to 4200 the hypothesized value rather than the default of 0.
+The VAR statement indicates the variable to be studied, while the = option specifies that the mean should be compared to 4200, the hypothesized value, rather than the default of 0.

 SIDES=2 option specifies the number of sides and directions.
 The other options are U and L

-We want to find whether the mean income is more than 4200.
+We want to find out whether the mean income is more than 4200.
 So, the

-If rather we have to find whether the mean income is different than 4200, we would use sides=2.
+If we have to find whether the mean income is different than 4200, we will use sides=2.